freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 #### JavaScript: Info

 A collection of articles covering the basics (core language and working with a browser) as well as advanced topics with concise explanations.
-Available as an e-book with pay and also as an online tutorial.
+Available as an e-book for a fee and also as an online tutorial.

 - [Online](https://javascript.info/)
 - [E-book](https://javascript.info/ebook)

 #### Other Resources

-- A selection of online free resources; including e-books for JavaScript are available at [JS Books](https://jsbooks.revolunet.com/)
+- A selection of online free resources including e-books for JavaScript are available at [JS Books](https://jsbooks.revolunet.com/)